Other World Kingdom: Government

 The next class was the queen's subjects.
-These were men who followed OWK law, obey the queen and pay her taxes, but have some rights such as "freedom to travel, own property and deal with such property, have children, change employment, enterprise and state his opinion."
-The lowest class was the "Slave" class.
-This was a male class who had forfeited all rights, were property of the queen or Sublime Ladies and were considered to be "on the level of a normal farm animal".
+These were men who followed Other World Kingdom law, obeyed the queen and paid her taxes, but had some rights such as "freedom to travel, own property and deal with such property, have children, change employment, enterprise and state his opinion."
+The lowest class was the "slave" class.
+This was a class of men who had forfeited all rights, were property of the queen or Sublime Ladies, and were considered to be "on the level of a normal farm animal."

 Facilities

 The site was 3 hectare in area, with several buildings, and a 250 meters oval track, small lake and grassed lawns.
 The main building was the Queen's Palace, which was the residence of the monarch, and contained a banqueting hall, library, throne room, torture chamber, schoolroom, gym, and extensive basement prison, the cells of which could be hired.
 Additional visitor accommodation is provided in the Long House, including the Countess Elizabeth Báthory Chambers, complete with two torture chambers.
 This building also contained a swimming pool, pub, restaurant, and the Wanda Nightclub.
 The outdoor facilities were supplemented by a sawdust-covered indoor riding hall and stables.